jonmbake/matomo-ansible/README.md

 db_password: 'Jana705&loge'
 ```

-This can be overridden by passing in _extra vars_ like in the above command.
+These can be overridden by passing in _extra vars_ like in the above command.

 ## Other Configuration Notes